pachyderm/pachyderm/contributing/coding-conventions.md

 - PRs for code should update docs to make them reflect the code that's being merged in rather than be done in separate PRs.

 - Docs-only PRs (such as typos) of course a great place to start and we welcome your help!
+If Travis-CI fails your pull request due to an error activating Pachyderm authentication you can ignore that.

 - For most docs PRs, you'll need to `make assets` and push the new assets.go file as well.